 Five days into Kathleen’s 24th week of pregnancy, she was noted to have partial abruption, anemia and premature labor, the suit says.

 Despite test results showing her baby was in breech, the suit says Dzurinko improperly discharged Kathleen from the hospital on Nov.
 18, 1999, with antibiotic for a urinary tract infection.
-An exam the next day showed Kathleen as four centimeters dilated, and Christina was then delivered, the suit says.
+An exam the next day showed Kathleen as four centimeters dilated, and her daughter was then delivered, the suit says.

-Christina was born blind, with “profound neurological impairments and spastic quadriparesis.”
-According to the suit, Christina suffered “mental retardation, oxygen deprivation, periventricular leukomalacia, reduced IQ, speech and visual impairment, cerebral palsy, pulmonic stenosis, developmental delays and cognitive impairments," among other injuries.
+Her daughter was born blind, with “profound neurological impairments and spastic quadriparesis.”
+According to the suit, she suffered “mental retardation, oxygen deprivation, periventricular leukomalacia, reduced IQ, speech and visual impairment, cerebral palsy, pulmonic stenosis, developmental delays and cognitive impairments," among other injuries.

-The plaintiffs’ suit argues Dzurinko’s improper discharge of Kathleen from the hospital, failure to perform a Caesarean section in a timely manner, or properly recognize and diagnose Kathleen’s condition caused Christina’s birth defects.
+The plaintiffs’ suit argues Dzurinko’s improper discharge of Kathleen from the hospital, failure to perform a Caesarean section in a timely manner, or properly recognize and diagnose Kathleen’s condition caused her daughter's birth defects.

 The plaintiffs are seeking judgment, jointly and severally, in excess of arbitration limits, plus costs, interest and attorney’s fees in this case – plus equal damages against Dzurinko for negligence.